J0ngAh/pinescript-mcp-server/memory-bank/activeContext.md

    - Determine deployment strategy for combined frontend and backend
    - Consider containerization options
    - Implement CI/CD pipeline
+   - Create installer packages for the Electron desktop application

 4. **Environment Variable Best Practices**: Ensuring secure handling of credentials, with proper environment variable management across development and production environments.
 Credentials should never be hardcoded in the codebase.